 - Literacy (SPALDING Program)

-- Numeracy (Maths in the Box Hands on activities involving real life experiences)
+- Numeracy (Hands on activities involving real life experiences)

 - Science and Technology

 - Humanities and Social Sciences (HASS)

 - Health and Physical Education

 - The Arts-Music, Visual Arts, Drama

 - Coptic Orthodox Studies

 - Coptic Studies

 - Drama

 - Debate

-- choir

-- chess
+- Activities/clubs

-Assessment:
+Assessment

 Assessment is an integral part of each curriculum area and an on-going process.
 It is to be a continuous process throughout a child's schooling.
 The information provided will assist in planning and catering for individual needs.
 Various modes of assessment will be used to monitor and promote learning, and these include: